Where's the price list?

 2024 Aluminum is very durable, light weight, and inexpensive.
 Its propensity to change temperature quickly is seen by some as a disadvantage, since molds produce their best bullets within a narrow temperature sweet spot.

 Ductile Iron is the most durable of the commonly used mold metals.
 It is easier to maintain a more consistent temperature.
 It is lighter weight than brass and heavier than aluminum.
 Its biggest disadvantage is propensity to rust.
-Iron is rough on delicate boring tools, and thus it is the most expensive.
+Iron is rough on delicate boring tools, and so it is the most expensive.

-Sprew plates and hardware are carbon steel.
+Sprue plates and hardware are carbon steel.

 My favorite for my own casting is aluminum.